List of Ranma ½ video games

-15 video games based on the Ranma ½ manga and anime series exist, generally in the form of fighting games, RPGs, and puzzle games.
+17 video games based on the Ranma ½ manga and anime series exist, generally in the form of fighting games, RPGs, puzzle games, and pachinko slot machines.
 Of all of them, only two of the Super Famicom fighting games have been adapted for Western release.
 They are listed below by platform.

 Super Famicom

 Ranma ½: Neighborhood Combat Chapter (Ranma ½: Chōnai Gekitōhen)

 The first fighting game for the Super Famicom by NCS Corp, Neighborhood Combat Chapter underwent Americanization by Irem to become Street Combat, replacing all characters and background music with American-themed characters.
 An example is Ranma, who was replaced by a blonde man in bright blue armor called Steven.
 This is the only fighting game in which Cologne appears.

 Ranma ½: Hard Battle

 Ranma ½: Hidden Treasure of the Red Cat Gang (Ranma ½: Akaneko-dan teki Hihou)

 An RPG that was released on October 22, 1993.

 Ranma ½: Super-Skill Wild Dance Chapter (Ranma ½: Chougi Rambuhen)

-This game was intended to be released in the USA under the title "Anything Goes Martial Arts" as the sequel to Hard Battle, but the company that owned the rights for it went out of business, Eventually the American release got cancelled.
+This game was intended to be released in the USA under the title "Anything Goes Martial Arts" as the sequel to Hard Battle, but the company that owned the rights for it went out of business, Eventually the North American release got cancelled.
 This is the only game to feature Mariko Konjo and Herb.
+The game is known for significant slowdown issues, with the frame rate consistently falling short of a stable 60 frames per second.
+In 2024, a rom hack was released that patched the issue.